kenjdavidson/himama-clock/README.md

 The administration panel is lacking, due to the time constraint in the document, I didn't want to go (much more over this than I had already).

 - [ ] Get used to Ruby `DateTime` and ensure that the times are being formatted for the timezone of the user
-- [ ] Get the editing of Time Events working
+- [ ] Implement the editing of time events by users and administrators
 - [ ] Get the authorization working so that TEACHERS can only access their own profiles while ADMINS can access the full functionality
 - [ ] Add date filters to the Profile event display

+> With regards to editing, I would implement this by allowing users to **request** time event changes, which would then notify the administrators so that they may follow up on the request.
+Being able to directly modify your own clock ins/outs would go against the point of clocking in and out.

 ### Extra Month

-- [ ] Clean up the Profile and Admin screens
+- [ ] Clean up the Profile and Admin screens, provide a better layout allowing for more options
 - [ ] Extend login functionality from basic password to OAuth to allow for different clients
 - [ ] Provide extended administrator features (TBD)
 - [ ] Provide reporting